 Even the word “networking” can strike fear into the hearts of many job seekers.
 Don’t worry!
 Start with learning about the process of building helpful relationships and how this can support your employment search.

 Many students worry that they don’t know anyone and therefore are disadvantaged when it comes to networking.
 There are MANY resources on campus designed to help you with building your network by giving you access to people in a wide variety of employment settings.

 Talking to someone about their work, field, organization or career path can be extremely helpful in developing ideas for your direction, and in helping you build your network at the same time.
 You can connect with King’s alumni in many different career fields and living in many different places in the world.
 Click here to complete an application and be matched with a mentor.

 Employer information Sessions

 Each week throughout the school year employers come to campus to recruit students.
 They are interested in meeting you!
-Be sure and check the events calendar through Career Central to see who is coming each week.
+Be sure and check the events calendar through Western Connect to see who is coming each week.

 This annual event brings employers looking to hire students for part time, summer and full time positions.
 It’s a great opportunity to practice your networking skills.
 Feel more confident about attending the fair by reviewing tips to prepare for the career fair.

 The biggest mistake that resume builders make is googling randomly for resume templates.
 Instead, utilize sample resumes developed by university career centres and you can be sure you are looking at what is considered the industry standard.